NicePotatoSalad/NicePotatoSalad/README.md

 ## 🎯 Goals

-- Find a QA job
+- Find a QA job and show my skills in practice
 - Get comfortable writing autotests with modern technologies
 - Become a mid-level QA engineer